Failing. Not failed!

 The First Purge (Early 2014)

-Our first one and a half year journey was full of experiments, twists, turns, pivots and blind chase.
+Our first one-and-a-half-year journey was full of experiments, twists, turns, pivots and blind chases.
 This resulted in 23 products.
-Each a start-up idea in itself.
+Each is a start-up idea in itself.

-It was clear that we could not do it all and had to drop one that were digressions, had not future or just could not be maintained by our small team.
+It was clear that we could not do it all and had to drop ones that were digressions, had no future or just could not be maintained by our small team.

-It was quite a feat for a team to 4 to create 23 products in 1.5 years.
-But we had to drop some if this small team had to maintain products and keep the quality high.
+It was quite a feat for a team of 4 to create 23 products in 1.5 years.
+But we had to drop some of this small team had to maintain products and keep the quality high.

-We listed out all the products and variants.
-Then we assigned them a score based on following factors:
+We listed all the products and variants.
+Then we assigned them a score based on the following factors:

-1. Virality: We defined virality as growth driven by a user where they had to bring other users to the product / platform for it to be of use.
-Eg: If I download Skype to chat with friends, I have to ensure that those friends also download Skype, register, add me as friend so we can chat.
+1. Virality: We defined virality as growth driven by a user who had to bring other users to the product/platform for it to be of use.
+Eg: If I download Skype to chat with friends, I have to ensure that those friends also download Skype, register, and add me as a friend so we can chat.
 And those new users would bring in others.

-4. Ease of Adoption: Does this product require a lot of set up and users really have to jump though lots of hoops before it can be used?
+4. Ease of Adoption: Does this product require a lot of set up and do users really have to jump through lots of hoops before it can be used?

 5. Clear Pain Point: Does this product solve a very obvious pain point?
 A yes is preferable.

-7. Monetizability: How easy is to monetize this product using existing models like ads, subscription, etc.
+7. Monetizability: How easy is it to monetize this product using existing models like ads, subscriptions, etc?